JonasRieger/topicalchanges/README.md

 This repository provides some results, data and scripts related to the paper:

-* Rieger, J., Lange, K.-R., Flossdorf, J. & Jentsch, C. (submitted).
+* Rieger, J., Lange, K.-R., Flossdorf, J. & Jentsch, C. (2022).
 Dynamic change detection in topics based on rolling LDAs.
+Accepted for Proceedings of the [Text2Story'22 Workshop](https://text2story22.inesctec.pt/).

 For bug reports, comments and questions please use the [issue tracker](https://github.com/JonasRieger/topicalchanges/issues).